Wolfen Family Foundation

 Key Takeaways for Grant Writers

-• No Public Applications Accepted: Do not submit unsolicited proposals - the foundation only funds preselected organizations
+• No Public Applications Accepted: Do not submit unsolicited proposals - the foundation only funds preselected organisations

 • Relationship-Based Grantmaking: Focus on building authentic relationships through shared board members, community connections, or alumni networks rather than cold outreach

-• UCLA Connection: The family's significant UCLA involvement suggests opportunities for UCLA-affiliated programs or organizations with UCLA connections
+• UCLA Connection: The family's significant UCLA involvement suggests opportunities for UCLA-affiliated programmes or organisations with UCLA connections

-• Healthcare Priority: Cancer research and patient care appears to be a major funding priority, particularly programs offering clinical trials and innovative therapies
+• Healthcare Priority: Cancer research and patient care appears to be a major funding priority, particularly programmes offering clinical trials and innovative therapies

 • Family Foundation Model: As a private family foundation, decisions are personal and based on trustee priorities rather than formal criteria